devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Efficiency of Re-Builds

-Is it not very inefficient to re-render the entire Widget every time we change the state?
-That was the first questions I had when learning about this topic.
+Is it not very inefficient to re-render the entire Widget every time we change the State?
+That was the first question I had when learning about this topic.
 But I was pleased to learn, that Flutter uses something called “RenderObjects” to improve performance similar to Reacts [(Facebook 2015)](https://facebook.github.io/react-native/) virtual DOM.

-> “RenderObjects persist between frames and Flutter’s lightweight Widgets tell the framework to mutate the RenderObjects between states.
+> “RenderObjects persist between frames and Flutter’s lightweight Widgets tell the framework to mutate the RenderObjects between States.
 The Flutter framework handles the rest.” [(Flutter Dev Team 2019e)](https://flutter.dev/docs/get-started/flutter-for/declarative)

 # 130-The-Widget-Tree